Second World War, overview of the course from 1943 to 1945 with the defeat of the Axis powers by the Allies (Part III).

 The bloody invasion of Iwo Jima in February 1945 allowed the Americans to secure their long-range bombers by escort fighters to Japan and at the same time offer damaged bombers a base for emergency landings.

 In May and June Okinawa was conquered by an invasion.
-It was the first island of the Japanese homeland and in its defence the super battleship Yamato was sacrificed.
+It was the first island of the Japanese homeland and in its defense the super battleship Yamato was sacrificed.
 Despite numerous Kamikaze missions of the ‘sacrifice pilots’, the last organized Japanese resistance on the island ended on June 21.

 In the meantime, the first atomic bomb of the Superfortress Enola Gay on 6 August on Hiroshima, followed by the second atomic bomb on Nagasaki on 9 August, finally put an end to the Japanese resistance will.